Mentor Training Curriculum

 Bonni Goodwin, PhD, LCSW

-Bonni Goodwin is an Assistant Professor at the Anne and Henry Zarrow School of Social Work and Director of the Center for Adoption and Family Well-Being at the University of Oklahoma.
+Bonni Goodwin (she/her) is an Assistant Professor at the Anne and Henry Zarrow School of Social Work and Director of the Center for Adoption and Family Well-Being at the University of Oklahoma.
 She also serves as the Statewide Coordinator of Adoption Preservation Services for Oklahoma Human Services.
 Dr. Goodwin’s research focuses on adoption, permanency, and mental health, and she provides training, consultation, and policy work at the state and national levels to improve services for adoptive families and adult adoptees.

 JaeRan Kim, PhD, MSW

-JaeRan Kim is a scholar, researcher, and adoptee whose work focuses on adoption, child welfare, disability, and race.
+JaeRan Kim (she/her) is a scholar, researcher, and adoptee whose work focuses on adoption, child welfare, disability, and race.
 She developed the Adoptee Consciousness Model, which explores adoptees’ evolving awareness of identity, agency, and experience.
 Dr. Kim is an Associate Professor and BASW Program Chair at the University of Washington - Tacoma. and the author of Harlow’s Monkey, a widely respected blog on adoption, race, and social justice.

 Robin DiAngelo, PhD